tokahuke/yaque/readme.md

 means you can store gigabytes of data without getting OOM killed.
 * Your data is safe even if you program panics.
 All the queue state is written to the disk when the queue is dropped.
-* Your data can *persistence*, that is, can exist through multiple executions of your program.
+* Your data can *persist*, that is, can exist through multiple executions of your program.
 Think of it as a very rudimentary kind of database.
 * You can pass data between two processes.